casdoor/casdoor-website/docs/application/ui-customization.md

 ## Part3: Panel position

 Now the login page is much prettier than the beginning.
-We also provider three buttons for you to decide the position of the panel.
+We also provide three buttons for you to decide the position of the panel.

 ![step3_position.png](/img/application/ui-customization/step3_position.png)